BeBox

-The BeBox is a dual CPU personal computer, briefly sold by Be Inc. to run the company's own operating system, BeOS.
-It has PowerPC CPUs, its I/O board has a custom "GeekPort", and the front bezel has "Blinkenlights".
+The BeBox is a discontinued personal computer from Be Inc., running the company's operating system, later named BeOS.
+It has two PowerPC CPUs, its I/O board has a custom "GeekPort", and the front bezel has "Blinkenlights".

-The BeBox made its debut in October 1995 in a dual PowerPC 603 at 66 MHz configuration.
+The BeBox debuted in October 1995 with dual PowerPC 603 at 66 MHz.
 The processors were upgraded to 133 MHz in August 1996 (BeBox Dual603e-133).
-Production was halted in January 1997, following the port of BeOS to the Macintosh, in order for the company to concentrate on software.
-Be sold around 1000 66 MHz BeBoxes and 800 133 MHz BeBoxes.
+Production was halted in January 1997, following the port of BeOS to the Macintosh, for the company to concentrate on software.
+Be sold around 1,000 66 MHz BeBoxes and 800 133 MHz BeBoxes.